Are you a hugger? We all need hugs.

-Final Thoughts on Why We All Need Hugs
+Final Thoughts on The Power of Hugging: Why We Need Hugs

 And when you feel sad, lonely, or as if the world is crumbling around you, ask for a hug.
 You’ll feel better, and so will the other person, when you understand the true power of a hug.